-When it comes to your goals, we highly urge you to speak with your Personal Trainer.
-Not only can they help you establish SMART (specific, measurable, attainable, realistic and timely) goals but they can help you achieve them through personalized exercise programs and guidance.
+When it comes to establishing your individual goals, we highly urge you to speak with your Personal Trainer.
+Not only can they help you establish SMART (specific, measurable, attainable, realistic and timely) goals but they can help you achieve them through a personalized exercise program and professional guidance.